Meetmendapara09/Meetmendapara09/README.md

 ## 🌍 Open Source

-I enjoy contributing to open-source—fixing bugs, improving documentation, and building new features.
+I enjoy contributing to open-source-fixing bugs, improving documentation, and building new features.

 ---